ZAOUI-Yassine/ZAOUI-Yassine/README.md

 # Hi there, I'm Yassine Zaoui! 👋

 Welcome to my GitHub profile!
-I am a passionate **final-year engineering student at ENSTA Paris** and an **M2 student at ENS Paris-Saclay**, specializing in **Machine Learning, Computer Vision, and Applied Mathematics**.
+I am a passionate **final-year engineering student at ENSTA Paris** and an **M2 MVA student at ENS Paris-Saclay**, specializing in **Machine Learning, Computer Vision, and Applied Mathematics**.
 My academic journey has equipped me with strong analytical and problem-solving skills, allowing me to tackle real-world challenges through cutting-edge AI and statistical techniques.

-I have a deep interest in **Machine Learning, Deep Learning, and Computational Statistics**, particularly in areas such as **representation learning, sequential learning, time series forecasting, and computer vision**.
+I have a deep interest in **Machine Learning and Deep Learning**, particularly in areas such as **computer vision and LLMs**.
 My projects and research focus on **advancing AI applications**, particularly in **medical imaging, adversarial machine learning, and time-series analysis**.

 Currently, I am seeking exciting opportunities, including research collaborations and internships, where I can apply my skills in **AI, data science, and mathematical modeling** to solve complex problems.